-The grandfathered group will continue to receive Basic or Premier Plan coverage and pay 30% of the cost of coverage.
-The remaining participants are non-grandfathered and will have Pre-65 coverage available on an access-only basis and coverage starting at age 65 through a Medigap and Part D Plan that the City of Memphis will subsidize 25%.
+The grandfathered group receives Basic or Premier Plan coverage and pays 30% of the cost of coverage.
+The remaining participants are non-grandfathered and have Pre-65 coverage available on an access-only basis and coverage starting at age 65 through a Medigap and Part D Plan that the City of Memphis subsidizes 25%.